So you thought that you’re doing everything right to keep your pet turtle’s habitat clean.

 Author’s note: Clearing up green water with a UV sterilizer also works in fish aquariums that suffer from algae blooms.
 I’m very happy I’ve discovered this method.

-How to keep turtle tank water clear in the first place?
+How to keep turtle tank water crystal clear in the first place?

 I have a separate post that discusses turtle water and how to keep it clean in depth.
 Aside from the ways to do so, the guide also contains an example calendar for good turtle tank maintenance.